filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_market_actor.md

 ## Storage Deal Collateral

-There are two types of Storage Deal Collateral, ProviderDealCollateral and ClientDealCollateral.
-Both types of `StorageDealCollateral` are held in the `StorageMarketActor`.
+Apart from [Initial Pledge Collateral and Block Reward Collateral](miner_collaterals) discussed earlier, the third form of collateral is provided by the storage provider to _collateralize deals_, is called _Storage Deal Collateral_ and is held in the `StorageMarketActor`.

+There is a minimum amount of collateral required by the protocol to provide a minimum level of guarantee, which is agreed upon by the storage provider and client off-chain.
+However, miners can offer a higher deal collateral to imply a higher level of service and reliability to potential clients.
+Given the increased stakes, clients may associate additional provider deal collateral beyond the minimum with an increased likelihood that their data will be reliably stored.

-Their values are agreed upon by the storage provider and client off-chain, but must be greater than a protocol-defined minimum in any deal.
-Storage providers will choose to offer greater provider deal collateral to signal high-quality storage to clients.
-Provider deal collateral is only slashed when a sector is terminated other than normal expiration.
+Provider deal collateral is only slashed when a sector is terminated before the deal expires.
 If a miner enters Temporary Fault for a sector and later recovers from it, no deal collateral will be slashed.

+This collateral is returned to the storage provider when all deals in the sector successfully conclude.
 Upon graceful deal expiration, storage providers must wait for finality number of epochs (as defined in [Finality](expected_consensus#finality-in-ec)) before being able to withdraw their `StorageDealCollateral` from the `StorageMarketActor`.